What is an immediate needs annuity, and how does it work?

 The lump sum you paid for your annuity is gone, so you don’t get this back.
 However, with some care fee plans, you may be offered a lump sum payment for your beneficiaries if you die within a certain time period.

-You should talk to a financial adviser about this.
+You should talk to a financial adviser if this is a concern.

 Get expert financial advice